amoniw/financial-tracker/README.md

 ## Description of the Project

-Briefly describe what this Java console application does.
-Mention its purpose and who the intended users are.
-Explain the main functionality and what problems it aims to solve.
+This Java console application shows a Financial Tracker.
+The purpose of this Tracker is to show a overview on how to run a transaction and process them through Intelli J. The functionality that it shows is the process on how to add payments and make payments add dates.
+The problems that it aims to solve is to show a succesful running program through the Financial Tracker

 ![Class Diagram](path/to/your/class_diagram.png)